Mercury (automobile): 1980s

-As Lincoln-Mercury entered the 1980s, Mercury continued the modernization of its model line, redesigning its entire lineup between 1978 and 1982.
-Since the early 1960s, the use of platform sharing had left Ford and Mercury model lines styled virtually the same, differing only by grilles, wheels, badging, and minor trim.
-Through the decade, designers sought to give Mercury its own brand identity while maximizing production resources.
-Initially associated with full-size sedans and personal luxury cars, Mercury also diversified its model range.
+As Lincoln-Mercury entered the 1980s, Mercury continued the renewal of its model line, redesigning its entire lineup between 1978 and 1982.
+Since the early 1960s, the continued use of platform sharing had left Ford and Mercury model lines move towards exteriors that held little visible brand differentiation between certain vehicles; some model lines were distinguished primarily by grilles, wheels, badging, and other minor trim.
+Though the practice maximized production resources, it had largely removed much previous identity held by the nameplate.
+Through the 1980s, designers sought to change course by reestablishing a brand identity for Mercury while continuing to maximize production resources through platform sharing.
+Initially associated with full-size sedans and personal luxury cars, Mercury began to diversify its model offerings.

-For 1980, Mercury ended the model overlap between the Marquis and Cougar, as the latter was downsized into the mid-size segment.
-In another change, the Cougar model range was pared down to the XR7 coupe.
-A longer-wheelbase version of the Zephyr, the Cougar XR7 was a direct counterpart of the Ford Thunderbird.
+For 1980, Mercury downsized the Cougar, erasing the previous size overlap between it and the Marquis.
+Pared down to the XR7 coupe, the Cougar was redesigned alongside the Ford Thunderbird as a long-wheelbase version of the Zephyr.
 Poorly received by critics and buyers, sales of the model line collapsed (to less than one-third of 1979 levels).
-Struggling to compete against newer designs, the aging Bobcat and Monarch were in their final years of production.
+Struggling to compete against newer competitors, the aging Bobcat and Monarch were both discontinued at the end of the model year.

-1981 saw Mercury revise its model line to combat falling sales.
-A standard trim of the Cougar replaced the Monarch; a counterpart of the Ford Granada, the Cougar was largely a Zephyr with a formal roofline and Marquis-influenced fascias.
-As in 1977, the expansion of the model line nearly doubled Cougar sales (though far below its previous rate).
-Replacing the Bobcat, the Mercury Lynx was introduced as the counterpart of the Ford Escort.
-The first front-wheel drive vehicle of the brand, the Lynx (as an option) offered the first diesel engine for a Mercury; three and five-door hatchbacks were offered along with a five-door station wagon.
-For the first time, Mercury used the GS and LS trim nomenclature; in various forms, it would be used through the 2011 model year.
+1981 saw several model changes, largely in response to falling sales.
+To replace the Monarch, Mercury introduced a Cougar two-door and four-door sedan as its version of the redesigned Ford Granada; the non-XR7 Cougar was largely a Zephyr with a formal roofline and Marquis-influenced fascias.
+As in 1977, the rebranding nearly doubled Cougar sales (though far below its previous rate).
+The first front-wheel drive Mercury, the Mercury Lynx was a version of the Ford Escort "world car".
+Offering the first (and only) diesel engine for a Mercury, the Lynx was produced as a three-door and five-door hatchback and as a five-door station wagon.
+For the first time, Mercury used its GS and LS trim nomenclature; in various forms, it would be used through the 2011 model year.